sgoldenlab/simba/docs/temp_3.md

 **DATA TYPE:** When binning the severity, we can either obtain severity scores for each (i) individual classifified frame, or (ii) for each classified bout.
 Select `BOUTS` to get a severity score for each classified bout and `FRAMES` to get a severity score per classified frame.

 **MOVEMENT NORMALIZATION TYPE:** When creating the severity bins, we can either (i) use all the movement data represented by all files with classifications (all data within the project_folder/csv/machine_results directory).
-This selection will results in a single bin reference scale that are applied equally to all videos, or (ii) we can create the scales by referencing the movement only the video itself.
-This selection will results in different severity scale bins for the different videos.
+This selection will results in a single bin reference scale that are applied equally to all videos, or (ii) we can create the scales by referencing the movement only in each of the videos themselves.
+This selection will results in different severity scale bins for each of the different videos.

 **SAVE BRACKET DEFINITIONS:** If ticked, SimBA will save a CSV log file containing the bin definitions for each analysed video in the project (saved inside the project_folder/logs directory).